 The HX99 is a recent model that features in the current product line-up of Sony.
-In contrast, the GH4 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GH4 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GH4 was succeeded by the Panasonic GH5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GH4 and the Sony HX99?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DMC-GH4:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.